 The entire list of files belonging to the plugin that you are about to delete will display on your screen …

-Once you have done this, choose Deactivate from the Bulk Actions pull-down menu …
+Once you have done this, specify Deactivate from the Bulk Actions drop-down menu …

 Click the Apply button …

-Once you have selected all of the plugins that you want deleted, select Delete from the Bulk Actions drop-down menu …
+Once you have selected all the plugins that you want deleted, choose Delete from the Bulk Actions drop down menu …

-A list of all selected plugins will display in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to go ahead and delete all of the plugins listed …
+A list of all selected plugins will be displayed in the Delete Plugins area.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to go ahead and remove all of the selected plugins …

 All plugins will be deleted …

-As well as the methods shown above, you can install Free and Paid WordPress plugins that help you manage your WordPress plugins.
+As well as the methods shown above, you can install a number of third-party tools that let you manage your WordPress plugins.

 Health Check & troubleshooting